 To avoid the mistakes in this article, invest in these suggestions.
 The cost in short term will seem high, but in the long run, your company and team could see longer lasting projects, assignment of more projects and, in the long term, better job security for your team and your company.
 While some may think that these issues are not important as they have not been affected by them please do not let the illusion of this steer you away from understanding its core importance.
 Communication skills are cornerstone to business.
 These skills are challenged all the more when interacting cross-culturally.
 It is important that companies and their employees take this seriously for their own career development as well as company strategic growth.

-Author Jennifer Kumar is hired to broker and encourage smooth work and communication flow between Indians and Americans.
+Author Jennifer Kumar is hired to broker and encourage smooth work and communication flow between Indians and Americans working in the software industry.